 Released in 2008, this documentary had – and continues to have – a powerful impact across the globe.
 Filmmaker Robert Kenner investigates the manifold ways that animal agriculture is environmentally detrimental and abusive towards both animals and people.

-Kenner exposes a highly mechanized underbelly hidden from consumers, explaining how America’s food supply is controlled by only a handful of corporations.
-All stages of the food production process are exposed by this documentary – including industrialized factory farms, the use of pesticides and chemicals, food labeling and dietary regulations.
+Kenner exposes a highly mechanised underbelly hidden from consumers, explaining how America’s food supply is controlled by only a handful of corporations.
+All stages of the food production process are exposed by this documentary – including industrialised factory farms, the use of pesticides and chemicals, food labelling and dietary regulations.

 With the aim of empowering viewers to lead healthier lives, Forks Over Knives provides greater insight into the way the world understands nutrition.
 Prominent experts in nutrition are called upon to explain the benefits of a whole-food, plant-based diet – in both preventing and reversing chronic disease.

 Among them, T. Colin Campbell, author of The China Study, provides a comprehensive scientific evaluation of the health benefits of a whole food plant-based diet that is free from oil, refined sugars and other processed foods.
 This documentary is a must-watch for anyone questioning the benefits of removing animal products from their diet.

 Maximum Tolerated Dose uncovers the horrific suffering that animals endure in laboratories.
 It follows the lives of scientists, technicians, and animals who have experienced laboratory testing first hand.
 This feature-length documentary is self-described as equal parts heartwarming and heartbreaking, as it features animals who have been on both sides of the cage.